darrenburns/posting/README.md

 It's designed for those who prefer working in a terminal environment and want a fast, keyboard-driven interface for making API requests, testing endpoints, and debugging applications.

-It's still a work in progress and far from feature complete, but in a usable state.
+It's still a work in progress and far from feature complete.
 Please don't open any bug reports yet - although I'm happy to hear ideas/suggestions!

 ## Planned Features